Rush Limbaugh, the one and only Excellence in Broadcasting Network on Friday.

 Okay.

-What is she teaching about was she teaching about current events, did you say?
+What's she teaching about current events, did you say?

-Well, um every day we have to watch the news, and then we go into class and we have discussions.
+Well, every day we have to watch the news, and then we go into class and we have discussions.

 So whatever's going on, she talks about.